bradwestness/bradwestness.github.io/_posts/2020/2020-02-03-lack-rack-plex-nas-part-2.md

 * NVidia Quadro M2000 GPU - $145
 * Metal brackes, ethernet cables, etc - $30

 This brings the total cost to around $750.
+I already had the LACK table ($8) and TV Tuner card ($80).

-So, I still think that's a pretty good deal all things considered, especially for how much more powerful this box is compared to a Synology DiskStation.
+I still think that's a pretty good deal all things considered, especially for how much more powerful this box is compared to a Synology DiskStation, and since using the DVR capabilities with over-the-air TV via Plex is preventing me from paying for a cable TV subscription, so that's a savings of about $100 a month.
+This thing pays for itself!

 ## Final Thoughts

 Would I recommend going this route for others?
 Depends on how comfortable you are dealing with low-level OEM utilities (iDRAC, Lifecycle Controller) and pricing out refurbished hardware on eBay.

-It was definitely more of a hassle to get everything situated and set-up over the course of about a month, compared to a plug-and-play specialty device.
+It was definitely more of a hassle to get everything situated and set-up (over the course of about a month), compared to the hassle-free instant gratification of a plug-and-play specialty device.

 I should also note - the PowerEdge is decidedly not quiet.
 I had originally envisioned the LACK rack just sitting in the corner of our living room, where the LACK table had been sitting previously, but the high-pitched whine of the PowerEdge's fans drove me to ultimately move the whole shebang down to the basement, which involved running new lines for the TV and internet coax cables, and that was another part of the project that I didn't initally anticipate.

 {% include figure.html filename="lack-rack-plex-nas.jpg" description="The original location, which wound up being temporary due to the noise." %}

 However, if you're like me and the prospect of building something like this sounds like half the fun, then I'd definitely say go for it.
-I anticipate this being the primary driver of my home network and media, as well as our photo and video backup for years to come.
+I anticipate this being the primary driver of my home network and media, as well as our photo and video backup, for years to come.

 {% include figure.html filename="lack-rack-basement.jpg" description="The LACK Rack Plex NAS' final home in the basement." %}